thevinchi/geofire-titanium/iphone/documentation/index.md

-# GeoFire Module
+# GeoFire iOS Module for Titanium #

+## Documentation ##

+Please visit the [Online Documentation](http://geofire.leftlanelab.com) for the most recent version of this information.

-## Description
+## Description ##

-TODO: Enter your module description here
+This module is constructed to mimic the official [GeoFire JavaScript Library](https://www.firebase.com/docs/javascript/firebase/index.html) from [Firebase](http://www.firebase.com).
+All functions available with the official library are also available on this module.
+All methods take the same arguments and return the same values where applicable.

-## Accessing the GeoFire Module
+## Accessing the GeoFire Module ##

 To access this module from JavaScript, you would do the following:

+	var GeoFire = require('com.leftlanelab.geofire');
+	var geoReference = GeoFire.new('https://l3-appcelerator-demo.firebaseio.com/geofire');

+	// ...
+OR ... if com.leftlanelab.geofire.forge is set in tiapp.xml
-    var geofire = require("com.leftlanelab.geofire");
+	var geoReference = GeoFire.new();

-The geofire variable is a reference to the Module object.

-## Reference

-TODO: If your module has an API, you should document the reference here.

-### geofire.function

-TODO: This is an example of a module function.

-### geofire.property

-TODO: This is an example of a module property.

-## Usage

-TODO: Enter your usage example here

-## Author
+## Author ##

-TODO: Enter your author name, email and other contact details you want to share here.
+This module was developed by [Left Lane Lab](http://www.leftlanelab.com), please send support requests to [support@leftlanelab.com](mailto:support@leftlanelab.com).

-## License
+## License ##

-TODO: Enter your license/legal information here.
+Copyright 2014 Left Lane Lab, LLC.

+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).